Acoustic Double Glazing · Melbourne Manufactured

 The Compromise Option

-• Leaves the original thermally broken or degraded frame in place — the existing frame's air gaps and seals still transmit sound
+• Leaves the original timber or aluminium degraded frame in place, the existing frame's air gaps and worn seals continue to transmit sound

-• Panels must be removed to operate the original window — practical inconvenience year-round
+• Panels must be opened separately to operate the original window, a practical inconvenience year-round

 • Does not improve thermal performance of the original frame — no energy bill savings